StockSharp/doc/en/topics/api/connectors/crypto_exchanges/bitmex/graphical_configuration_bitmex.md

+> [!CAUTION]
+> **The BitMEX exchange will close on September 23, 2026; new user registrations have already stopped.
+The connector will stop working after the closure.**

 # Graphical configuration BitMEX

 For all [S#](../../../../api.md) products, graphical configuration of the connection is performed on the [Connection settings window](../../../graphical_user_interface/connection_settings_window.md):